5afe/safe-core-protocol-demo/web/README.md

 - [Relay Plugin](../src/routes/samples/relay) - A plugin that allows to relay Safe transactions and pay a fee for it which is capped by the user.

+Note: If more examples are added or the code is updated to a new plugin, make sure to replace all hardcoded addresses (i.e. in the `sample.ts` file)

 ## Available Scripts

 In the project directory, you can run: